jacobfisher18/yntht/README.md

 #### AWS
 - Other than the EC2 instance, some setup was needed manually in AWS to configure an IAM role, security group, a pem file, etc.
 - The AWS security group manages what ports are accessible, so accessing a port requires adding it in the outbound rules for the security group attached to the server
-- The app is kept running on EC2 via pm2
+- The app is kept running on EC2 via pm2, and is run via node, which is installed on the instance
-- The EC2 instance has node installed on it

 # Database
 - The database is configured in AWS RDS.
-There are a dev and a prod version of the database.
+There are a dev and a prod version.

 #### Nginx
 - The server uses Nginx as a reverse proxy.
 Configuration was done manually while ssh'ed into the machine.